Toblerity/Fiona/docs/manual.rst

 understand changes in our physical, political, economic, and cultural landscapes.
-A generation ago, GIS was something done only by major institutions like nations and cities, but it's become ubiquitous today thanks to accurate and inexpensive global positioning systems, commoditization of satellite imagery, and open source software.
+A generation ago, GIS was something done only by major institutions like nations and cities, but it's become ubiquitous today thanks to accurate like nations and cities, but it's become ubiquitous today thanks to accurate and inexpensive global positioning systems, commoditization of satellite imagery, and open source software.